 Represented an accounting firm in an accounting malpractice suit brought by a real estate developer

 Terry represents clients attempting to collect on their judgments.
 These can be judgments from a court or awards from alternative dispute resolution bodies, such as arbitration panels.
 Terry has also worked with distressed asset buyers, who purchase judgments and attempt to collect on them.
 And he has experience working with international and out-of-state judgment creditors who need a local counsel to target assets in Illinois.

 Represented a large bank in enforcing a $26 million judgment against two commercial real estate developers

 Represented an international litigation finance company in its efforts to collect on a multi-million dollar judgment against a South American manufacturing business

 Terry has also written extensively on legal issues involving soccer.
 Three of his articles have been published, and he maintains a blog on the subject (medium.com/@terryblaw).
-In particular, Terry’s writing targets the United States and youth soccer markets.
-As such, he can help youth soccer clubs, players and parents navigate the market and the legal challenges it presents.
+In particular, Terry’s writing targets the United States and youth soccer markets – which present significant challenges for youth clubs, player and parents.
+Terry can help them with strategies to make the best of their options.

 Represented a corporation that provides signage for international sporting events in its federal lawsuit against a German-based competitor.
 The suit alleged fraud in the execution of a $5.6 million contract to deliver and maintain perimeter advertising signs for soccer’s 2010 World Cup.